DevDrupal33/display_builder/docs/install.md

 }
 ```

-So your installation will be sync with Display builder specific patches.
+So your installation will be sync with Display Builder specific patches.

 ## Configuration steps